chloehellberg/jsPigDice/README.md

 * Download files from GitHub repository
 * Place all files in a single directory
-* Open index.html in browser of cohice
+* Open index.html in browser of choice
 * Have for with Pig Dice

 ## Known Bugs